 Buying a car is a big purchase for anyone whether you are buying new or used.
 Typically when you buy a new car you have the peace of mind that you will not have any costly repairs or maintenance services in the near future.
 However, when you buy used that is not the case because you do not know the previous owner(s) and how the vehicle was driven and maintained.
 That is why pre-purchase inspections are so important!
 Any reputable dealership or private seller will allow you to take a vehicle to your mechanic for inspection.
 The small cost of a pre-purchase inspection could save you thousands in the long run.
-We have prepared a list of things you can look for yourself while shopping for a used vehicle.
+To help with the used car buying process Eurasian Auto Repair has prepared a list of things you can look for yourself while shopping for a used vehicle.

 Tires: When buying used it is typical to see some wear on the tires.
 However, you should still inspect each of the 4 tires for remaining tread life and look for signs of dry rotting.
 It is also a good idea to check for a spare tire and its condition as well.

 Windshield/Windows: Look over the windshield and windows for any cracks or chips.
 Even when cracks and chips are repaired as time passes they can still spread across the windshield or window and need replacement.
 If a crack in the windshield goes through the driver’s field of vision this can cause it to not pass inspection.

 Power windows/locks: There is nothing more frustrating than rolling your window down to find that it won’t go back up.
 Make sure to roll down and up each window to make sure that the power windows are working correctly.
 You will also want to make sure that all of the doors lock correctly when using the lock button that is in the vehicle and the one on the key fob if you have one.
 While checking the locks you may also want to check any other buttons that your key fob may have such as unlocking the trunk.
 Also, don’t forget to ask if they have both sets of keys.